creationix/uscript/README.md

 ## Values

 The μScript language will have a few basic value types that can be stored on the stack.
-For now there are just two types, but more may be added later.
+All slots initialize to false.
+In conditions, only false is falsy.

+ - Boolean - true or false

  - Integer - This is a 32-bit signed integer.

- - Data - This is a resizable and mutable array of 8-bit bytes.
+ - Data - This is a fixed-length but mutable array of 8-bit bytes.
 It can be used to store strings or app data.
 Duplicated copies of this value on the stack will share the same backing store.
 The memory released when the window slides above the top copy.

+ - Tuple - A tuple is a fixed-length list of values.
+Values in a tuple cannot be replaced.
+This means cycles are not possible.

 ## Expression Trees

 Expressions in μScript can be rich expression trees.
 This keeps the core opcodes simple yet powerful.

- - get(n) - Read stack slot
+ - x - Read stack slot
- - set(n, v) - Write stack slot
+ - x = v - Write stack slot
  - check(n) - Read network slot
  - send(a, n, v) - Network write slot
+ - pm(pin, mode) - Set pin mode
+ - dw(pin, value) - Write digital value to GPIO pin
+ - dr(pin) - Read digital value from GPIO pin
- - write(pin, value) - Write to GPIO pin
+ - aw(pin, value) - Write analog (pwm) value to GPIO pin
- - read(pin) - Read from GPIO pin
+ - ar(pin) - Read analog value from GPIO pin
  - Arithmetic: integer input(s), integer outputs.
    - a + b
    - a - b